d0rj/pido/README.md

 ## Overview

-Utils package.
+🛠Utils package.
 Contains:

 * Functional analogues of **dplyr**'s pipe operator `%>%`, such as `%map%` etc. Supports default R types, for example **dataframe**
-* Own syntax of lambda functions for this pipe operators (and pipe operators also support default R functions `function(...) {...}`)
+* Own syntax of λambda functions for this pipe operators (and pipe operators also support default R functions `function(...) {...}`)
 * Porter stemmer for 🇬🇧 english and 🇷🇺 Russian languages
 * Text tokenizers by sentences, words, n-gramms